Yamagata

 Photo credit: Derek Yamashita

 Weaving cloth is one thing, but where do the threads come from?
-As it turns out, the silk threads are locally made in Yamagata, and they’re dyed in-house at Tomihiro by the same artisans.
-Using a mix of organic materials—extracted from plants like indigo, safflower, cherry blossom branches, and more—soft silk threads are transformed into a rainbow range of shades from russet to sky blue.
+As it turns out, the silk threads are locally made in Yamagata.
+They’re then dyed in-house at Tomihiro by the same artisans.
+Using a mix of organic materials—extracted from plants like indigo, safflower, cherry blossom branches, and more—soft silk threads transform into shades all the way from russet to sky blue.

-As an alternative (or addition!) to coaster weaving, you can try out the art of benibana-zome or safflower dyeing, which has traditionally been associated with the Yamagata area.
-Locally-grown golden safflowers are harvested and fermented into little red ‘cakes,’ which, when reconstituted in water, yield a lustrous red dye that transforms white silk threads into shades of red and pink, all the way from cotton candy to blood red.
+As an alternative (or addition!) to coaster weaving, you can try out the art of benibana-zome or safflower dyeing.
+The latter is traditionally associated with the Yamagata area.
+Locally-grown golden safflowers are harvested and fermented into little red ‘cakes.’
+When reconstituted in water, they yield a lustrous red dye that transforms white silk threads into shades of red and pink.
+These range all the way from cotton candy to blood red.

 Many ways with clay: a Hirashimizu-yaki workshop

-If you’re keen to extend your crafting hours, a short stumble up the road from Tomihiro’s weaving atelier is the charming little village of Hirashimizu, located on the edge of Yamagata City.
-Once famous for its warm, elegant ceramics, today there are two studios in Hirashimizu still actively producing pottery with clay from Chitoseyama, the local mountain near the village.
+If you’re keen to extend your crafting hours, a short stumble up the road from Tomihiro’s weaving atelier is the charming little village of Hirashimizu.
+This is located on the edge of Yamagata City.
+It was once famous for its warm, elegant ceramics.
+Today, there are two studios in Hirashimizu still actively producing pottery with clay from Chitoseyama, the local mountain near the village.

 As a bonus, you can pair your ceramics workshop with a sake tasting at La Jomon, a sleek little sake boutique specialising in rare local sake, located just up the road from Shichigaemon.
 Your only problem will be deciding how much of your suitcase you want to fill with sake once you’re done.